Home Tutorials How to Create a Linux Bootable USB Flash Drive

 DISKPART> assign

 DISKPART will now assign a drive letter to your USB device.
-We will assume it’s U:\ for the rest for this guide.
+We will assume it’s U:\ for the rest of this guide.
 Yours will differ, so take note of it carefully.
 Once this is done, you can quit DISKPART by issuing the following command.

 DISKPART> exit